Get Free Shipping on orders over $79

 Paperback

-''''The housing crisis is just getting started,'' warns Timperley in this important book.'' – MARTIN CHILTON, THE INDEPENDENT
+''The housing crisis is just getting started,'' warns Timperley in this important book.''

 For millions of Britons renting a home privately is the only option.
-By 2025, more people are expected to rent than own their own homes.
+More people are now expected to rent rather than own their own homes.
 Even members of Generation Rent with good jobs and skills have been priced out of the property market.

 In this razor-sharp account of how a nation of homeowners gave way to a generation of insecure renters haemorrhaging cash, Chloe Timperley tackles the myths and mysteries belying so many attempts to ‘fix’ Britain’s broken housing market.

-She reveals who’s being shafted, who’s cashing in — and the radical steps we must take to give everyone a good home, whether rented or owned.
+• and the radical steps we must take to give everyone a good home

-And we get to know those who are about to lose their home through eviction and the causes and extent of homelessness.
+And we get to know those who are about to be evicted and the causes and extent of homelessness.

-But we also hear about housing from the other side - from the small investors who have retreated into renting property amid successive pension scandals.
-To research the book, the author goes undercover at a Buy to Let conference and landlord seminars.
+We also hear about housing from the other side – from the small investors who have retreated into renting property after pension scandals, when the author goes undercover.

-Generation Rent is for anyone who wants to understand the reality of private renting and the practice and pitfalls of home buying.
+Generation Rent is for anyone who wants to understand the reality of private renting and the reality of home buying.
 It''s for anyone who wants to know why they can''t afford to get on the ''housing ladder'' and why rent eats up half their wages.

-And it reveals a way out of the mess, rooted in the work of economist Henry George.
+The author ends by suggesting a radical way out of the mess, rooted in the work of economist Henry George.

 Industry Reviews